sunderhus/GithubExplorer/README.md

 2. **Benefits of DDD in REACT:** This section dives into the [many benefits](#benefits-of-ddd-in-react) of using DDD in a React project.
 You'll discover how DDD can improve the organization of your code, create a shared language among stakeholders, increase flexibility to accommodate changes, and enhance testing.

-3. **Project Screenshots:** In this section, we showcase some [exciting project structure](#project-structure) to give you a taste of what's possible with a DDD approach in React.
+3. **Project structure:** In this section, we showcase some [exciting project structure](#project-structure) to give you a taste of what's possible with a DDD approach in React.
 We encourage you to check out the `.github` folder for more images.

 4. **Contact me:** [Matheus Sunderhus](#contact-me).
 You can reach me at LinkedIn or e-mail.
 Get in touch to learn more about how DDD can elevate your React project to the next level.